-Paragraph (c) of this section contains the general vision standards that a person would be required to satisfy in order to be certified as a signal employee unless they are determined to have sufficient vision acuity under paragraph (d) of this section.
+Paragraph (c) of this section contains the general vision standards that a person must satisfy in order to be certified as a dispatcher unless they are determined to have sufficient vision acuity under paragraph (d) of this section.
 The standards in paragraph (c) mirror the vision acuity standards for locomotive engineers and conductors in 49 CFR parts 240 and 242.
-FRA is proposing that certified signal employees should have to satisfy certain vision standards, with the ability to distinguish between colors being particularly important.
-However, FRA requests comments on whether vision acuity standards for certified signal employees are necessary, and if so, whether they should be as strict as the standards for locomotive engineers and conductors.
+In drafting this proposed rule, FRA discussed whether vision acuity standards were necessary for dispatchers and if so, whether they needed to be as stringent as the standards for engineers and conductors.
+Ultimately, FRA concluded that dispatchers should have to satisfy certain vision standards with a dispatcher's ability to distinguish between colors being particularly important.
+FRA requests comments on whether vision acuity standards for dispatchers are necessary, and if so, whether they should be as strict as the standards for locomotive engineers and conductors.

-Ālthough some individuals may not be able to meet the threshold acuity levels in paragraph (c) of this section, they may be able to compensate in other ways that will permit them to function at an appropriately safe level despite their physical limitations.
-Paragraph (d) of this section permits a railroad to have procedures whereby doctors can evaluate such individuals and make discrete determinations about each person's ability to compensate for their physical limitations.
-If the railroad's medical examiner concludes that an individual has compensated for their limitations and could safely serve as a certified signal employee, the railroad could certify that person under this proposed regulation if the railroad obtains the medical examiner's professional medical opinion to that effect.
-If necessary, medical examiners could condition their opinion on certain circumstances or restrictions, such as the use of corrective lens.
+Although some individuals may not be able to meet the threshold acuity levels in paragraph (c) of this section, they may be able to compensate in other ways that will permit them to function at an appropriately safe level despite their physical limitations.
+Paragraph (d) of this section permits a railroad to have procedures whereby medical examiners can evaluate such individuals and make discrete determinations about each person's ability to compensate for their physical limitations.
+If the railroad's medical examiner concludes that an individual has compensated for their limitations and could safely serve as a dispatcher, the railroad could certify that person under this regulation once the railroad possesses the medical examiner's professional medical opinion to that effect.
+If necessary, medical examiners can condition their opinion on certain circumstances or restrictions, such as the use of corrective lens for example.

-Paragraph (e) of this section describes what documents the railroad would be required to keep on file with respect to vision acuity testing.
-Railroads would be required to retain these records for individuals who the railroad certifies as signal employees, as well as those individuals for whom the railroad denies certification.
+Paragraph (e) of this section describes what documents the railroad must keep on file with respect to vision acuity testing.
+Such records must be retained for both individuals who the railroad certifies as dispatchers and those individuals who the railroad denies certification.
 Paragraph (g) of this section addresses the issue of vision deterioration.
-Once certified signal employees become aware that their vision has deteriorated, they must notify the railroad before performing any subsequent service as a certified signal employee.
-FRA presumes that certified signal employees would most likely become aware of deterioration in their vision either through their own personal observation or through examination by a medical professional.
-Should this occur, before a certified signal employee can return to service, they must be reexamined.
-If upon reexamination, the railroad's medical examiner concludes that the certified signal employee still satisfies the vision acuity standards in this part, the certified signal employee would be allowed to return to service.
-However, if the medical examiner concludes that the certified signal employee no longer satisfies these requirements, the railroad must deny the person's certification in accordance with § 246.301, regardless of how much time remains before the signal employee's current certificate expires.
-Certified signal employees should note that willful noncompliance with the notification requirement in this paragraph could result in enforcement action.
+Once certified dispatchers become aware that their vision has deteriorated, they must notify the railroad before performing any subsequent service as a dispatcher.
+FRA presumes that certified dispatchers would most likely become aware of deterioration in their vision either through their own personal observation or through examination by a medical professional.
+Should this occur, before a certified dispatcher can return to service, they must be reexamined.
+If upon reexamination, the railroad's medical examiner concludes that the certified dispatcher still satisfies the vision acuity standards in this part, the dispatcher can return to service.
+However, if the medical examiner concludes that the dispatcher no longer satisfies these requirements, the railroad must deny the person's certification in accordance with § 245.301, regardless of how much time remains before the dispatcher's current certificate expires.
+Certified dispatchers should note that willful noncompliance with the notification requirement in this paragraph could result in enforcement action.

-Section 246.118 Hearing Acuity
+Section 245.118 Hearing Acuity

-This proposed section, derived from 49 CFR 240.121, 240.207, and 242.117, contains the requirements for hearing acuity testing that a railroad would be required to incorporate in its signal employee program.
+This proposed section, derived from 49 CFR 240.121, 240.207, and 242.117, contains the requirements for hearing acuity testing that a railroad would have to incorporate in its dispatcher certification program.